Rent vs Buy in Kansas (2026 Cost Analysis + Calculator)

 Homeowner's insurance cost

 In simple terms, insurance pays to rebuild or repair your home after damage.
 Kansas's tornado and hail exposure makes insurance $200 to $300 per month rather than the $100 to $130 national average.
-A $120 per month insurance difference adds $1,440 per year to ownership costs.
+A $120 per month insurance difference adds $1,440 per year to ownership costs and extends break-even by 9 to 12 months.
 Get an actual quote before committing to your budget.

 Which Kansas market you choose